(0 | 0 Reviews)

 Tips & Secrets

-• Using arrowroot powder for the outer shell is mandatory for achieving the most professional-grade authentic crispness during fasting.
+• Using arrowroot powder for the outer shell is mandatory for achieving the most authentic crispness during fasting.

-• Ensuring the filling is tightly packed provides the absolute secret to achieving superior professional-grade structure while frying.
+• Ensuring the filling is tightly packed provides the absolute secret to achieving superior structure while frying.

 Nutritional Information(Per 2 pieces (120g))